ALISCHILLER/Date-Picker-Persian-Compose/README.md

 **Development:**

 The DatePicker Persian Compose library is under development.
 In the future, new features support language development and support selection

+**License:**

+                    GNU GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007

+ Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.